 As part of the Company's business growth strategy and capital allocation policy, strategic acquisitions are considered opportunities to enhance our value proposition through differentiation and competitiveness.
 Depending on the deal size and characteristics of the M&A opportunities available, we expect to allocate capital for opportunistic M&A utilizing cash on the balance sheet and the revolving line of credit.
-In recent years and as further described below, we have successfully executed on this strategy, including our 2018 acquisition of Richard O'Brien Companies and its affiliates, which solidified our presence in the Colorado and Phoenix, Arizona markets and our 2019 acquisition of Capital and its affiliates, which provided us with complementary assets and operations and significantly expanded our geographic footprint and business in Texas.
+In recent years and as further described below, we have successfully executed on this strategy, including our fiscal 2018 acquisition of Richard O'Brien Companies and its affiliates, which solidified our presence in the Colorado and Phoenix, Arizona markets, our fiscal 2019 acquisition of Capital, which provided us with complementary assets and operations and significantly expanded our geographic footprint and business in Texas, our fiscal 2021 acquisition of Hi-Tech Concrete Pumping Services ("Hi-Tech"), which added complementary assets in our Texas market and our fiscal 2022 acquisition of Pioneer Concrete Pumping Service, Inc. ("Pioneer"), which provided us with complementary assets and operations in both Georgia and Texas.